kakelay/KakElay/README.md

 > Focus on one thing then move on to the next level.

 > [!IMPORTANT]
-> My Goal is to create my own app for nationwide use and establish a company for yourself.
+> My Goal is to create my own app for nationwide use and establish a company for yourself

 > [!WARNING]
 > As a developer, it's important to be aware of the risks of project scope creep, technical debt, and inadequate testing, which can lead to delays, increased costs, and lower quality products.